 How to Actually Help Your Undocumented Neighbors

-- Offer to scan whatever immigration papers they might have, and store those PDFs on the cloud or with several trusted U.S. citizens who are electronically adept.
+- Necessary Action.
+Offer to scan whatever immigration papers they might have, and store those PDFs on the cloud or with several trusted U.S. citizens who are electronically adept.

 - Make multiple paper copies of all those documents and store with several trusted U.S. citizens who are electronically adept.